Ale-JRD/Alblogtrad/content/post/Trad-1/index.md

 As such, from the very beginning, Yuu shook his hips in large strokes as he attacked Eimi.

 「Hyaan!
 Y, Yuu-kun!
 Ahn, ahn!
 Amazing, it is so amazing… Hahii, hahii… I, I, I am going to cum, so… if you go that hard… Ahn!
 Noo, cumming… Ahh, hii!
-I, I am cumminggggg---!!!」
+I, I am cumminggggg-!!!」

 「Hahaha, so you came already.
 But we’re just getting started, you know?」